91ֿ

 Curlee Raven Holton and Raven Fine Art Editions Distinguished Art Fellowship

-Curlee Raven Holton, the donor who has created this fellowship opportunity for the School of Art states “I am honored to have partnered with the 91ֿ School of Art Collection and Galleries under the leadership of Anderson Turner and the College of Fine Art in establishing the Curlee Raven Holton & Raven Fine Art Editions Distinguished Art Fellowship….What makes this residency so unique is its focus on historical and contemporary artistic practices in the context of research and visual scholarship.
+Curlee Raven Holton, the donor who has created this fellowship opportunity for the School of Art states “I am honored to have partnered with the 91ֿ School of Art Collection and Galleries under the leadership of Anderson Turner and the College of the Arts in establishing the Curlee Raven Holton & Raven Fine Art Editions Distinguished Art Fellowship….What makes this residency so unique is its focus on historical and contemporary artistic practices in the context of research and visual scholarship.
 Artists are often thought of only as makers of aesthetic objects for the viewer's pleasure.
 However, if given the opportunity and environment the artist's inquiry and creative significance becomes much more.
 They not only express and articulate their lived experiences through their work, but they also understand the significance of cultural, historical, and social events as a context for their practice.
 Artists can help us recognize important historical moments and facts and offer illuminating insights that broaden our understanding of the past and in some cases appreciate more fully our present realities.

 I graduated from KSU with an M.F.A. with honors in 1990 with a focus in printmaking and went on to receive recognition as a practicing artist, educator, and administrator.
 I believe my wide range of diverse academic experiences at KSU, and the mentorship of my teachers prepared me for a successful career and a strong belief in the power of collaborative engagement.”